 Many women don’t suspect they are pregnant until they miss their period.
-Inversely, the days following ovulation mark the infamously difficult 14-days wait for those trying to get pregnant.
-While experts recommend testing if you’re pregnant after at least two weeks, women trying to get pregnant will want to know if they can experience pregnancy symptoms as early as seven days past ovulation (7 DPO).
+Inversely, the days following ovulation mark the infamously difficult 14-day wait for those trying to get pregnant.
+While experts recommend waiting to test if you’re pregnant after at least two weeks, women trying to get pregnant will want to know if they can experience pregnancy symptoms as early as seven days past ovulation (7 DPO).

-The fact is, though not easy, you can notice some changes in your first week of pregnancy because of the changes happening inside your body.
+Though not easy, you can notice some changes in your first week of pregnancy because of the changes inside your body.
 This article will discuss 7 DPO pregnancy symptoms and what happens to your body at 7 DPO.

 What is happening to your body at 7 DPO?

 Early pregnancy symptoms tend to resemble those of an approaching period.
-That said, understanding the changes that your body undergoes plus typical symptoms of early pregnancy can help calm the impatience associated with the 14-day waiting period.
+That said, understanding your body’s changes, plus typical early pregnancy symptoms, can help calm the impatience associated with the 14-day waiting period.

 Symptoms of seven DPO pregnancy

-Higher levels of progesterone are arguably the primary cause of premenstrual syndrome (PMS) symptoms.
-Typically, if implantation has not taken place, the levels of progesterone drop, resulting in menstruation periods.
-On the other hand, if pregnancy has occurred, progesterone is produced in more significant amounts, causing symptoms similar to those of an impending period.
+Higher progesterone levels are arguably the primary cause of premenstrual syndrome (PMS) symptoms.
+Typically, if implantation has not occurred, the progesterone levels drop, resulting in menstruation periods.
+On the other hand, progesterone is produced in more significant amounts if pregnancy has occurred, causing symptoms similar to those of an impending period.

 If implantation occurs, progesterone secretion will continue at 7 DPO, which causes symptoms like cramps, irritability, and breast tenderness.
-All the same, only a few women can tell how symptoms of 7 DPO pregnancy differ from signs of a regular cycle.
+Only a few women can tell how symptoms of 7 DPO pregnancy differ from signs of a regular cycle.

-Here are pregnancy symptoms that you are likely to experience as early as seven days past ovulation.
+You are likely to experience pregnancy symptoms as early as seven days past ovulation, including:

 After implantation has taken place, women usually experience intense hormonal changes.
 Research links these changes with psychological distress, which can cause noticeable mood swings.

-Note: Although irritability and mood swings can be tell-tale symptoms of pregnancy, it can be hard to rule out that they are early pregnancy symptoms, particularly if they are a regular part of your cycle.
+Note: Although irritability and mood swings can be tell-tale pregnancy symptoms, it can be hard to rule these as early pregnancy symptoms, particularly if they are a regular part of your cycle.

 Cramping, a common premenstrual symptom, can also be experienced in the early stages of pregnancy.

-Typically, cramps indicating pregnancy are felt in the lower abdomen and are not as severe as period cramps.
+Typically, cramps indicating pregnancy are felt in the lower abdomen and are less severe than period cramps.
 You may also bleed lightly or spot, making it easy to confuse pregnancy for an approaching period.
 That said, you can differentiate implantation cramps from period cramps by noting their occurrence differences.

 Implantation cramps will most likely be felt anywhere between the 6th to 12th day, while cramps due to regular menstrual periods usually occur 14 DPO or beyond.

-Headaches seem to be an apparent phenomenon in women whenever they experience hormonal changes, and early pregnancy is no exception.
-If you find yourself battling headaches and other imbalances at 7 BPO, it could be a sign of pregnancy.
-Notably, headaches can be accompanied by potentially fatal conditions, so make sure to speak to your healthcare provider should you experience anything serious.
+Headaches seem apparent in women when they experience hormonal changes; early pregnancy is no exception.
+It could signify pregnancy if you battle headaches and other imbalances at 7 BPO.
+Notably, headaches can be accompanied by potentially fatal conditions, so speak to your healthcare provider should you experience anything serious.

-Other than feeling dizzy, you are likely to feel too exhausted just a few days after implantation has taken place and potentially at 7 DPO.
-This is because your body synthesises plenty of progesterone, which, alongside preparing the uterus for pregnancy, stimulates other neurotransmitters, making you feel sleepy and exhausted.
+Other than feeling dizzy, you will likely feel too exhausted a few days after implantation and potentially at 7 DPO.
+This is because your body synthesises plenty of progesterone, which stimulates other neurotransmitters while preparing the uterus for pregnancy, making you sleepy and exhausted.

-Unusual fatigue and drowsiness could be an early sign of pregnancy because progesterone secretion is high during this time.
+Unusual fatigue and drowsiness could be early signs of pregnancy because progesterone secretion is high during this time.

 Another common early sign of pregnancy is breast tenderness.
-Breast tissues usually undergo rapid changes throughout pregnancy, and it is perfectly normal for them to become very sensitive.
-You may also notice changes in breasts’ size and shape, which is commonly due to changes in hormone levels or an increase in blood flow that come with pregnancy.
+Breast tissues usually undergo rapid changes throughout pregnancy, and it is normal for them to become very sensitive.
+You may also notice changes in breast size and shape, commonly due to changes in hormone levels or increased blood flow that come with pregnancy.

-Whether due to hormones or increased flow of blood, your breasts will likely feel heavier, swollen, painful, and ultra-sensitive.
+Whether due to hormones or increased blood flow, your breasts will likely feel heavier, swollen, painful, and ultra-sensitive.